shlomiassaf/resty-stone/example/README.md

 ```
 var restyStone = require("resty-stone");
 keystone.set('resty api base address', "/api"); // you can omit this line, it is the same as the default and here for demo only.
 keystone.set('resty meta location', "./routes/api"); // provide the relative path from your project's root, to your Resource metadata folder.
+ keystone.set('resty auth type', restyStone.AUTH_TYPE.SESSION ); // keep KeystoneJS cookie based session for auth (use in dev only!)
 keystone.start(restyStone.start()); // you can supply 'event' to restyStone.start(), it wil propagate.
 ```
 > __NOTE__: